Chandlings School, Bagley Wood, Oxford

 There are two large halls for sport, with music and drama also currently using those facilities, plus a dedicated food tech room – the kids are taught to cook from Y1.
 More, you say?
 There’s a huge woodland area, as you’d expect, with a new low ropes course, a lake with dipping pontoon, archery range, ballet studio and outdoor theatre.

 Music was an area identified as needing more energy and it’s been amply provided since Sept 16 by Andrew Stratford, who I’ve met previously as head of music at Ashfold School in Dorton, mid Bucks.
 My experience of him was a dynamic teacher, eager to create new choirs, ensembles and get everyone involved.
 He’s been busy – there are around 80% of kids playing instruments, which is a big increase on last year’s 50%, and in fact one of the highest percentages I’ve come across.
-Drama here is strong with Richard Hancock a warm and jovial presence.
+The school have also recently appointed a new Head of Music, Megan Sharpe (previously at Dragon School).
+Drama here is strong with new head Kate Belcher, plus there’s a LAMDA specialist teacher.

-As a local day school it’s probably no surprise that most of the next schools are local too – top schools like Magdalen, Abingdon, Bloxham, Headington, St Helen & St Katharine’s, Oxford High School etc. Around 80 per cent of kids got into their first choice school this year, with 45 per cent receiving scholarships – a strong strike rate for a school that prides itself on not being a hot house.
+As a local day school it’s probably no surprise that most of the next schools are local too – top schools like Magdalen, Abingdon, Bloxham, Headington, St Helen & St Katharine’s, Oxford High School etc. This year a whopping 100 per cent of kids got into their first choice school, with 45 per cent receiving scholarships – a strong strike rate for a school that prides itself on not being a hot house.

 New head (as of January 2018) Christine Cook showed me around Cokethorpe Junior School some years ago and I’ve never forgotten it because she was so funny, down to earth and slightly naughty; just the kind of head that would appeal to young children.
 At the same time she’s no soft touch and clearly knows what she’s doing – she’s currently the IAPS District 10 rep, a group of 94 private schools.
 Since joining the school in 2017 she has made much more of the fantastic outdoor space in both learning and playing with the launch of their low ropes course, a sculpture trail throughout the grounds and the brand new astroturf.